For Moms & Babies

 Mastitis

 Mastitis can sometimes be a result of a poor latch or pumps with a poorly fitting flange or incorrect settings.
-These may be problems that also need to be addressed.
+If the breast itself is not the issue, then correcting the baby’s latch or the pump can be the correct course of action.

 • A young child breastfeeding from a mother, holding onto the mother's breast with their hand, enjoying nursing.